Entangled Photon-Pair Emission in Waveguide Circuit QED from a Cooper Pair Splitter: Derivation of the interaction between the DQD and the transmission line

 Then, we look at the elements $[2,3]$ and $[1,3]$ that are related to the interactions between the charges of the DQD with the charge at the node $1$ of the chain

-Notice that, even if only QD $2$ is directly coupled to the chain, it exits an effective electrostatic interaction between the charge of the QD $1$ and the charge of the first node of the chain.
+Notice that, even if only QD $2$ is directly coupled to the chain, an effective electrostatic interaction exists between the charge of the QD $1$ and the charge of the first node of the chain.
 The interaction term is given by $E_{el}^{(int)} =E_{el,1}^{(int)}+E_{el,2}^{(int)}$ with

 In the limit $ C_m\ll C_{g,1}$, we can neglect the electrostatic interaction between the QD $1$ and the first node of the chain

 in which we have introduced the electron number $n_2$ on the dot $2$ ($|e|$ is the absolute value of the electron charge).\\